CDCgov/FoodNetTrends/README.md

 ## Pipeline Structure

-The FoodNet Trends pipeline consists of the following primary components:
+The FoodNetTrends pipeline consists of the following primary components:

 ```
 FoodNetTrends/